What is the India Plastics Pact?

 - Brands, retailers, importers, manufacturers, wholesalers, suppliers, hospitality businesses selling products in plastic packaging

 - Businesses that manage, collect, recycle and/or reprocess plastic waste

-- contribute to working groups
+- contribute to the Collaborative Action Groups

 - encourage the use of recycled plastic (in packaging and products) where appropriate

 - embed the India Plastics Pact targets in the organisations where appropriate

 - support the delivery of the Plastics Pact targets through the work of their organisation

 - cascade the outputs and guidance from the India Plastics Pact to other stakeholders and citizens as appropriate

 What does the actual work of the Pact look like?